jasonmerino/react-native-simple-store/README.md

 ### Save and Retrieval

-	// Save some data as an object named 'album' to a users device.
+	// Save an object to a users device.
+We will assign it a key of 'album' for easy retrieval
     store.save('album', {
 	   artist: 'Twenty One Pilots'
 	})

 	// Retrieve the object from the user's device store.get('album')
 	.then((res) =>
 	   console.log(res.artist) // 'Twenty One Pilots'
 	)

+### Updating
+	// Update the object stored under the key 'album'.
+We will add a new property of 'albumName' to this object. store.update('album', {
+	   albumName: 'Blurry Face'
+	})

+	// Get updated object
+	store.get('album')
+	.then((res) =>
+	   console.log(res.albumName) // 'Blurry Face'
+	)

+	// Our object stored under the key 'album' now looks like this {
+	   artist: 'Twenty One Pilots',
+	   albumName: 'Blurry Face'
+	}